About

 Project Overview

-Wild Wings of Hope is a project by environmental artist Ed Harrison, exploring nature-connection through participatory papercraft and storytelling.
+Wild Wings of Hope is an interdisciplinary project conceived and creatively directed by Welsh environmental artist Ed Harrison.

 Proudly supported by